section-engineering-education/engineering-education/articles/variables-in-js/index.md

 **a.Function scoped variables**

 When you say a variable is function scoped, it means that the variable defined within the function is not accessible from outside the function.
-To define a locally scoped variable we use the `var` keyword.
+To define a function scoped variable we use the `var` keyword.

 **b.Block scoped variables**

-In JavaScript a block is denoted by curly braces, the space between the curly brackets is what is known as a block.
+In JavaScript a block is denoted by curly braces, the space between the curly brackets is known as a block.
 For example: the `if...else, do...while` and `for` loop statements create blocks.

 When a variable is block-scoped, it means that it exists inside the block, it was defined.

 `let` and `const` keywords are used in defining the block scope.
+This means that you can't use `var` in a block.

 ### Naming Variables In JavaScript
 Before you start declaring variables, you should first learn how to name them first.
 Below are some of the rules that one should follow to ensure that your JavaScript code is easy to understand and work with.
 Variable names;